Abhishek7487/01_Street_Style-Landingpage-JSfullstack/README.md

 ## Project 1 --- Live-Link

-- Skills learned in this project
+- Skills gained in this project
   - Positioning elements using css.✅
   - Selecting elements uniquely.✅
   - Learned z-index property in depth.✅